msaw328/msaes/README.md

 $ cmake .. -DCMAKE_BUILD_TYPE=DEBUG
 $ cmake .. -DCMAKE_BUILD_TYPE=RELEASE
 ```
-Debug build displays information about state between steps specified in the standard (ShiftRows, MixColumns etc.).
+Debug build displays information on stderr about state between steps specified in the standard (ShiftRows, MixColumns etc.).
+If you do not want this output, build RELEASE or redirect stderr somewhere else.

 Running `make` produces a library `libmsaes.so` in the `build` directory as well as a few executables in `build/tests`.
 These executables are unit tests which can be ran using `ctest` or `make test` (CTest is a part of CMake).